kyma-project/community/concepts/modularization/README.md

 ## I have a simple component with a Helm chart.
 Why do I need an operator?

-With the operator, you can fully control your component lifecycle and ensure that your component are reconciled to the desired state (watch component config and actual state).
+With the operator, you can fully control your component lifecycle and ensure that your component is reconciled to the desired state (watch component config and actual state).
 Each operator comes with a custom resource that describes the module configuration and represents the module installation status.
 It is a way to enable users with providing chart overrides in a controlled way.

 ## I don't know how to write the operator.
 Can I use some generic operator for installing my chart?